AdobeDocs/pass.en/help/authentication/mvpd-kickstart-guide.md

 ## Introduction {#mvpd-kickstart-intro}

-Welcome to Adobe Primetime authentication for TV Everywhere.
+Welcome to Adobe Pass authentication for TV Everywhere.
 We look forward to working with you.

 >[!NOTE]
 >
 >This is the Kickstart Guide for Multichannel Video Programming Distributors (MVPDs).
 If you are a Programmer (content provider), see the [Programmers' Kickstart Guide](/help/authentication/programmer-kickstart-guide.md).

-Support is available at all times through the Primetime authentication ticket system on Zendesk.
+Support is available at all times through the Adobe Pass authentication ticket system on Zendesk.
 This is also where you can find samples, documentation, and video tutorials for our processes.
 In order to use [Zendesk](https://adobeprimetime.zendesk.com/), you will have to register and create an account at https://tve.zendesk.com/home.
 There is no limit to the amount of users you can register and who can see or post comments on a filed ticket.
 All support questions should be addressed to: tve-support at adobe.com

 **Team contacts**: